isislab-unisa/dmason/README.md

 ### Configure Activemq

-On masternode editing Apache ActivemQ configuration file 'resources/systemmanagement/master/conf/config.properties' in order to set ip and port of Apache ActivemQ:
+On master node editing Apache ActivemQ configuration file 'resources/systemmanagement/master/conf/config.properties' in order to set ip and port of Apache ActivemQ:
 - set ip   (default is 127.0.0.1), the same ip of master node
 - set port (default is 61616)